 vsim=fA;fB;fA−fB;fA⊙fB

 where ; denotes concatenation and ⊙ represents element-wise multiplication.
 The resulting vector vsim∈ℝ4×model_dim.

+Normalization Layer: The aggregated similarity feature vector f_agg is then passed through a normalization layer (e.g., Batch Normalization or Layer Normalization).
+This step helps stabilize training and can improve model generalization by normalizing the inputs to the subsequent classifier layer.
+Let the normalized vector be f_norm

+fnorm=Normalize(fagg)

-MLP Classifier: The aggregated similarity feature vector vsim is passed through a Multi-Layer Perceptron (MLP) classifier.
-This typically consists of one or more linear layers interspersed with non-linear activation functions (e.g., ReLU) and dropout layers.
+MLP Classifier: The normalized aggregated similarity feature vector fnorm is passed through a Multi-Layer Perceptron (MLP) classifier.
+This typically consists of one or more linear layers interspersed with non-linear activation functions (ReLU) and dropout layers.
 The final linear layer reduces the dimension to a single scalar output (logit).

 Output: The model outputs a single logit value.
 This logit represents the model’s prediction of the similarity between the input sequences MA and MB.
 Applying a sigmoid function to this logit would yield a probability score between 0 and 1.